kernelism/community-classification-reddit/README.md

 | ![Test Accuracy](./results/testacc.png) | ![Loss Curves](./results/losscurves3d.png) |
 |----------------------------------------|--------------------------------------------|

-Through cross-validation, we were able to achieve an `~83%` average test accuracy across folds, for `~200` graphs per label for a total of `13` labels.
+Graph-level embeddings were fed into a GNN-based architecture trained to classify subreddits solely from structural signals.
+Cross-validation yielded an average test accuracy of ~83% across 13 labels.
+Approximately 200 graphs per class were used

 Additionally, we also experimented with clustering techniques, which yielded poor results.

 ### Overlapping and Non-Overlapping Community Detection

-We ran the famous WeisfeilerLehman Isomorphism test to generate similarity scores for every pair of level-1 graphs.
-Instead of using percentile thresholding, we used KDE to identify points of significance.
+To further probe structural similarities, pairwise Weisfeiler-Lehman isomorphism scores were used instead of embeddings.
+Key inflection points were extracted using Kernel Density Estimation (KDE), offering a principled alternative to percentile-based thresholds.

 | ![infpoints.png](./results/infpoints.png) | ![thredge.png](./results/thresholdedge.png) |
 |----------------------------------------|--------------------------------------------|

-Once we had the thresholds, we built the new `Level 2` graphs.
+Level 2 graph building algorithm:
 ```
 Initialize an empty dictionary `graphs`